AndyWright360/Milestone-Project-1/README.md

 ![White Background, Grey Foreground](assets/images/testing/contrast-white-grey.jpg)

-This is used in the sections with the white heaxagonal background and also the text boxes.
+This is used in the sections with the white hexagonal background and also the text boxes.

 ![Teal Background, White Foreground](assets/images/testing/contrast-teal-white.jpg)